dahak-metagenomics/dahak-map/README.md

-# Dahak Roadmap
+# dahak-roadmap

-There are a lot of dahak repos croppiing up, so this repo just contains a roadmap explaining what all the other repos are for.
+Several new dahak repos have cropped up.
+This repo describes what each dahak repo is for.

-Here is a visual schematic:
+Starting with a visual schematic:

 ```
 +--------------------------------------------------------------------------------------+